About Scott Hamilton

 Beyond his CARES Initiative, Scott Hamilton is actively involved in a wide variety of charitable events, including those for the Make-A-Wish Foundation, Special Olympics, Athletes Against Drugs, Target House and the Pediatric Aids Foundation.
 When he has free time, he enjoys playing golf.

-Scott calls Nashville, Tennessee home with his wife Tracy, and their two children Aidan and Maxx.
+Scott calls Nashville, Tennessee home with his wife Tracie, and their two children Aidan and Maxx.